 Reindeer ferry season is about to begin this year on April 20th from Balnes in Balsfjord and some 15,000 reindeer from 20 reindeer herding districts will make the ferry ride by May 9th.
 National Geographic featured a short article on this unusual form of transport in collaboration with the International Centre for Reindeer Husbandry which you can read here.

 by Catherine Marciano.
-JARFJORD, Norway (AFP) – On Norway’s border with Russia, the consequences of climate change are affecting the reindeer population as rising temperatures hit food stocks and industry growth eats into vital grazing land.
+JARFJORD, Norway (AFP) – On Norway’s border with, the consequences of are affecting the reindeer population as rising temperatures hit food stocks and industry growth eats into vital grazing land.

 “Over the past three years, I’ve had to give some hay to my 800 reindeer during the coldest months.
-It’s more expensive and it gives me more work,” said Jan Egil Trasti, a reindeer herder from the native Sami people.
+It’s more expensive and it gives me more work,” said Jan Egil Trasti, afrom the native .

 The reason: the lichen his animals graze on has become tougher to find as winter temperatures rise.
 The snow thaws, and along with rain, then freezes anew — covering the ground in layers impervious to all but the most tenacious reindeer.